tarunkaushik/getdata/README.md

-Created test and train dataset which contains subject, fature values, and activity using cbind Created a column dataset to define to which dataset each observation belongs, assigning "test" and "train" as values Merged dataset test and train and storing in a single dataset data This is the final dataset that contains all the data required to be merged.
+Created test and train dataset which contains subject, fature values, and activity using cbind Created a column dataset to define to which dataset each observation belongs, assigning "test" and "train" as values Merged dataset test and train and storing in a single dataset data Subsetted data by selecting features which are mean or standard deviation of measurements.

-### Mean and standard deviation of all features of all observations
-Created dataset statistics which contains mean and standard deviation of all the features Calculated using sapply and merged using rbind
-Set mean and SD as names of the rows.
+This is the final dataset that contains all the data required to calculate subject-activity wise average of features.

 ### Subect wise activity wise means of features
-Now since average of all features was to be calculated, a matrix of 180 rows and 561 columns was needed Since there are 30 subjects having 6 activities and each has 561 features.
+Now since average of all features was to be calculated, a matrix of 180 rows and a certain number of columns was needed Since there are 30 subjects having 6 activities and each has a few features.
 For this created variable subjectsIndex which contains all subject and activityIndex containg all activity and then sorted them.
 Calculated number of rows in final dataset, which would be 180 and stored in finaldatasetRows

-## Temprary variables for using in loop
+### Temprary variables for using in loop
 Created a matrix, meanMatrix which would contain subject wise activity wise mean of features.
 Set value of all cells to be 0 initially.
 In final dataset cbind would be used to merge data with subject and activity of each row, hence initialized empty vectors to store vale of activity and subject of each row

-###Loop within a loop
+### Loop within a loop
 Outer loop iterates from 1 to length(subjectsIndex) that is number of times equal to number of subjects Inner loop iterates from 1 to length(activityIndex) that is number of times equal to number of activity Srored all the observations of a particular subject partaining to particular activity in tempMatrix